 The four-room cabin can accommodate six people.
 The living room has a futon.
 One bedroom has a queen bed and the other has twin bunk beds.
 The kitchen has a table and chairs, cook stove, refrigerator, dishes, pots, silverware and cooking utensils.
 The cabin also has electricity and a propane heater.
 Propane is furnished.
 An outdoor portable toilet is available that is serviced weekly.
 There is also a fire ring near the cabin for outdoor barbecuing and campfires, as well as a covered picnic table.
 No drinking water is available at this facility.
 Guests must bring enough water for cooking, drinking and other household uses throughout their stay.
 Guests need to provide their own sleeping bags, pillows, flashlights, towels, dish soap, matches, cleaning supplies first aid kit, toilet paper and garbage bags.
 All trash and food must be packed out, and guests are expected to clean the cabin before leaving.
 Please leave nothing behind, if you would like to make a donation of goods to the cabin please contact the Ranger Station for a list of needs.

-The required combination to gain access to the cabin is provided in the reservation confirmation email
+The required code for the keyless lock to access the cabin, is provided in the reservation confirmation email

 Louella Cabin sits on a gentle slope overlooking a valley and flanked by a canopy of towering Douglas fir.